-The Customer Committee supports the Board in promoting its collective vision of Suncorp's customer aspirations and culture.
+The Customer Committee assists the Board in promoting its collective vision of Suncorp's customer obsession aspirations and culture.
 Specific matters addressed through the year, in accordance with its Charter, include:

-- monitoring Suncorp's approach to our customer aspirations, including oversight of management's customer strategy and outcomes - monitoring and guiding management's: - · initiatives and programs to deliver value and good outcomes for customers in the short term, and to fulfil Suncorp's customer aspirations in the longer term - efforts to balance the expectations of shareholders, customers, regulators, employees, and the community suncorpgroup.com.au/about/committees receiving regular reports from the Suncorp Group Customer Advocate, including in relation to the effectiveness of Suncorp's engagement with customers and their representatives.
+- monitoring Suncorp's approach to our customer aspirations, including oversight of management's customer strategy and outcomes - monitoring and guiding management's: - · initiatives and programs to deliver value and good outcomes for customers in the short term, and to fulfil Suncorp's customer aspirations in the longer term - efforts to balance the needs of customers, employees, shareholders, regulators, and the community - receiving regular reports from the Suncorp Group Customer Advocate, including in relation to the effectiveness of Suncorp's engagement with customers and their representatives.